 Video Tutorial – How to use Split View and Slide Over app

 To make an exit of the split view then you have to drag any of the apps to occupy the complete screen and then you have to pull down from the top of the display screen and then to access the new lock, Multitasking or notification center.

 You can even drag many of the apps together and for that tap on the first app and a then gentle tap on the other apps you want to drag and even choose multiple apps and enjoy them together.

 Using the Home button: Double-tap on the home button, To see the App Switcher screen.

 Close app on Multitasking screen

-Swipe finger bottom to up and see the multitasking screen, To close the app just swipe up finger on Small app preview page.
+Swipe finger bottom to up and see the multitasking screen, To close the app just swipe up finger on the Small app preview page.

 Useful: Customize Assistive Touch on iPad.

 Update your iPad to iOS and get ready to use Multitasking on the iPad.